sergeme/TEKO/README.md

 # TEKO
-repo for the first programming module at school.
+repo for the first programming module at school, why are you even here?